metrodango/pip3line/README.md

 ### Gentoo

-copy the template ebuild from *extras/gentoo_package/pip3line-TEMPLATE.ebuild*  into a local Gentoo repository, with the relevant versionning info, for example:
+copy the template ebuild from *extras/gentoo_package/pip3line-TEMPLATE.ebuild*  into a local Gentoo repository, with the relevant versioning info, for example:

 ~~~
 pip3line-9999.ebuild (for the github based ebuild)